mydataglobal/bylaws/README.md

 Internal regulations are established and approved to be used in the general meeting.
 A copy of valid regulations, in English, is kept available electronically for all members of the Association.

+The MyData Declaration and the strategy of the association are considered internal regulations that shall be treated according to this article.

 # ARTICLE 10 –  General Meetings of the Association